Latency Is An Annoying, But (Usually) Easily Fixed, Problem

 In my Audio-MIDI settings, you can see that it says SunFlower.

 This is just an audio device on my computer that allows me to record videos on QuickTime, while also recording the screen at the same time.
-It’s basically a MacGyver-style version of ScreenShare, except free (but admittedly not as good).
+It’s basically a MacGyver-style version of ScreenShare, except free (but admittedly not as good, although, as I talked about in my guide, I do use ScreenFlow now and so should you).

 Assuming that you have an audio-interface hooked up, (which I don’t right now), the name of your audio-interface will be sitting in that menu.